 Risk Control and Mitigation

 During this step, an organisation assesses the risks and develops a plan to manage them using specific risk actions.
-These plans include risk control measures and risk mitigation measures, processes and contingency plans if the risk comes to fruition.
+These plans include risk control and mitigation measures, processes and contingency plans if the risk comes to fruition.

 Risk Monitoring